scmmmh/experiment-support-system/docs/user/get_data.rst

 	   .. image:: ../_static/user/exportQuestion.png
 	      :align: center

-	   - The only setting you can change on this screen is the value that will appear in your data set when a field has not been answered.
+	   - One of the settings you can change on this screen, is the value that will appear in your data set when a field has not been answered.

 	   - As with the option to **Export by Participant**, discussed above, you can do this by typing an appropriate message in the field *Non-answered value*, located below the title **Export Settings** at the top of the screen.

-	   - When you are done with the above, click on |updateSettings| button, located on the right of your screen, just below the field *Non-answered value*.
+	   - When you are done with the above, click on the |updateSettings| button, located on the right of your screen, just below the field *Non-answered value*.

 	   - By clicking that button, the webpage will refresh and a sample of how your extracted will look like, will be provided under the title *Sample Data* at the bottom of the screen.

+	   - In addition to the above, you can tick in the box under the title **SPSS Safe Columns**, which will change the column titles of your data to a format recognisable by SPSS.

+	   - As mentioned above, remember to click on the |updateSettings| button for this change to be applied to your survey.

 	    ..
 Important::